Intellecy-Inc/dt-mcp/README.md

 ## Installation

-### Option 1: Download Pre-built Binary (Recommended)
+### Option 1: Download Pre-built Binary
+I take it most have little appetite to compile the code, certainly if Xcode is not installed.
+So therefore this binary.
+It is notarized by Apple so it should run without warnings.

 1. Download the latest release from the [Releases](../../releases) page
-2. Verify the download (optional):
+2. If you want, verify the download:
    ```bash
    shasum -a 256 -c dt-mcp-vX.Y.Z-macos.zip.sha256
    ```
 3. Unzip and move `dt-mcp` to a permanent location, e.g., `/usr/local/bin/` or `~/.local/bin/`
-4. The binary is signed and notarized by Apple, so it should run without warnings

 ### Option 2: Build from Source